Last Updated on November 1, 2022

 How do I vote in the upcoming Israel elections?
 A step-by-step guide for first-time and rusty voters.

-On voting day (which is a Shabbaton for many), take the pink slip together with one of these four officially acceptable identity documents to your polling station
+On voting day (a Shabbaton for many), take the pink slip together with one of these four officially acceptable identity documents to your polling station

 - Teudat Zehut